Ericsson/ered/README.md

 get_addr_to_client_map(cluster_ref()) -> #{addr() => client_ref()}.
 ```

 Get the address to client mapping.
 This includes all clients.
+Use the `ered`
+module for sending commands to the individual instances.

 ### `update_slots/1,2`